bluesky/tiled/docs/source/how-to/configuration.md

 # Serve Catalogs using Configuration Files

-For all but simplest deployments, a configuration file is needed to spell out all the options.
+For all but the simplest deployments, a configuration file is needed to spell out all the options.

 ## Where?